arianamoreno13/PROPTECH_GEOVIEWS/README.md

 Usage:

-    To analyze the risk of fund profolios.
-This allows us to determine what we should invest in and what we should potentially pull out of.
+    Using Proptech data visualization skills.
+This allows us to determine what are the best real estate investment options in the area.
+Using this application we can determine what are the best areas to buy for rental properties.

 Contributors: